CMP: Cooperative Motion Prediction with Multi-Agent Communication: Introduction

 \section{Introduction}

-The current autonomous driving system is critically dependent on its onboard perception.
+\IEEEPARstart{T}{he} current autonomous driving system is critically dependent on its onboard perception.
 Similar to human drivers, however, such dependency is vulnerable to situations with occlusions or impaired visibility.
 Leveraging multiple vantage points, cooperative perception~\cite{AVR,autocast, wang2020v2vnet, opv2v, xu2022cobevt} uses Vehicle-to-Everything (V2X) communications to share sensory information among connected and automated vehicles (CAVs) and infrastructure.
-This shared information varies in format, including raw data, processed features, or detected objects, along with relevant metadata (e.g., timestamps and poses).
+This shared information varies in format, including raw data, processed features, or detected objects.
 Fusing this information from multiple viewpoints to the perspective of a vehicle recipient, the \textit{augmented} onboard perception can now ``see" beyond their direct line of sight and through occlusions.

 Current V2V research has largely been confined to either cooperative perception or motion prediction, with no comprehensive studies on their joint application.
 Beyond object detection, most works incorporate other tasks, such as prediction~\cite{wang2020v2vnet} and mapping~\cite{xu2022v2xvit} as auxiliary outputs. \citet{wang2020v2vnet} proposes a V2V method for perception and prediction, which transmits intermediate representations of point cloud features.
 However, integrating perception and prediction, as illustrated in Fig. \ref{fig:teaser}(b), to fully realize V2V cooperation remains unexplored.
 On motion prediction, initial efforts~\cite{hu2020collaborative, Choi2021prediction, v2voffloading} use LSTM-based networks on simple datasets.
-Recent studies~\cite{shi2023motion, shi2024mtr++, wang2023eqdrive} adopt attention networks and graph convolutional networks to enhance motion prediction.
+Recent studies~\cite{shi2023motion, wang2023eqdrive} adopt attention networks and graph convolutional networks to enhance motion prediction.
 However, these approaches rely on the ground-truth trajectory data, neglecting the uncertainties and inaccuracies propagated from upstream detection and tracking tasks.
 This reliance on ground truth data remains insufficient to address the real-world challenge of handling uncertain trajectories, underscoring the need for research that integrates perception and prediction in V2V cooperation.

-To fill the gap between cooperative perception and motion prediction, we introduce a novel framework for cooperative motion prediction based on the raw sensor data.
-To the best of our knowledge, we are the first to develop a practical method that jointly solves the perception and prediction problem with CAV communications in both components.